Request a call

 Design

-When you create a web application, the next thing to consider is the design.
-Understanding the user interface (UI) and user experience (UX), as well as how each influences design decisions at this stage of development, is the first step in creating a web app.
+Next, in our guide on how to develop a web application, we proceed to the design stage.
+Understanding the user interface (UI) and user experience (UX), as well as how each influences design decisions at this stage of development, is the first step in creating web apps.

 UI is focused on a web app’s feel and look, as well as details like fonts, colors, and layouts.
 The goal of user interface design is to make an interface that is both functional and aesthetically pleasing to users.
 UX handles and manages how users interact with the application, using a detailed understanding of what they desire and feel.